gurrenm3/BTD-Mod-Helper/SourceGenerators/README.md

 - The generator only touches files that already exist — delete `.github/workflows/build.yml` to opt out for the project.
 - Opt out at the csproj level with `<GenerateActionsWorkflow>false</GenerateActionsWorkflow>`.

+## Git hooks

+Projects with both a `CHANGELOG.md` and a Git repository get a managed pre-commit hook.
+The hook uses an installed `btd6mh` command when available, otherwise .NET 10 downloads and runs the pinned tool version with `dotnet tool exec`.
+Set `<GenerateGitHooks>false</GenerateGitHooks>` to opt out.

+All Git projects get a post-commit hook that adds an annotated local tag when a commit increases `ModHelperData.Version`, whether or not they have a changelog.
+Existing tags are never moved.

+Existing hooks are preserved unless they contain a `Managed by Btd6ModHelper` marker.
+Remove that marker before customizing a generated hook to take ownership of it and prevent future generator updates.

 ## Opt out

 Set `<ModHelperSourceGenerators>false</ModHelperSourceGenerators>` in your csproj to skip all generators.